Mohmedvaid/usdc-transfer-analyzer/_DOCUMENTATION/api.md

 # API Documentation

-This document outlines the API endpoints, including descriptions, request parameters, and example responses for the Wallet and Transaction services.
+This document provides detailed information about the API endpoints for the Wallet and Transaction services.
+It includes endpoint descriptions, request parameters, and example responses to help developers integrate these services into their applications.

 ## Wallet API

 ### Get Wallets

-Retrieves a list of wallets with optional filters and pagination.
+Retrieves a list of wallets, supporting optional filters for date ranges, transaction amounts, and pagination for efficient data access.

 - **URL:** `<baseURL>/api/wallet`
 - **Method:** `GET`